wir3z/hubitat/owntracks-hubitat/README.md

 - Select region to check coordinates.
 	- Select a region from the selection box, and click the link to view the pin on Google Maps to confirm the latitude and longitude is correct.
 Right click on Google Maps to get the lat/lon.
 - Add Regions:
 	- Enter the name, detection radius and coordinates.
-Click on the screen to expose the 'Save' button.
 	- Click the 'Save' button.
 	- Click the 'Next' button to leave the screen, or abandon changes if 'Save' was not pressed.
 - Edit Regions: